 Historic repairs to an existing floor can contribute to the floors interest and importance.
 With older floors the surface may have developed an attractive patina that speaks of the age of the building and cannot be replicated.
 Where floors are of considerable age they will have archaeological value, which needs to be fully understood.

 Some floors contain ledger stones, memorials, and brasses, that need to be retained and protected.
-For more information see our detailed guidance on and
+For more information see our detailed guidance on monuments and brasses.

-For a more detailed explanation of why floors are important see our SPAB).on historic floors, written in conjunction with the Society for the Protection of Ancient Buildings (
+For a more detailed explanation of why floors are important see our guidance note on historic floors, written in conjunction with the Society for the Protection of Ancient Buildings (SPAB).

 Maintaining Historic Floors